ClickHouse/ClickHouse/docs/en/sql_reference/statements/create.md

 #### Section TO {#create-row-policy-to}

 In the section `TO` you can give a mixed list of roles and users, for example, `CREATE ROW POLICY ...
-TO accountant, vasya@localhost`.
+TO accountant, john@localhost`.

 Keyword `ALL` means all the ClickHouse users including current user.
 Keywords `ALL EXCEPT` allow to to exclude some users from the all users list, for example `CREATE ROW POLICY ...
-TO ALL EXCEPT accountant, vasya@localhost`
+TO ALL EXCEPT accountant, john@localhost`

 ### Examples

-- `CREATE ROW POLICY filter ON mydb.mytable FOR SELECT USING a<1000 TO accountant, vasya@localhost`
+- `CREATE ROW POLICY filter ON mydb.mytable FOR SELECT USING a<1000 TO accountant, john@localhost`
 - `CREATE ROW POLICY filter ON mydb.mytable FOR SELECT USING a<1000 TO ALL EXCEPT mira`